teresaam7/pfl-proj2/README.md

 ### Game State Evaluation

-The **value/3**  predicateevaluates the game state from a player's perspective by examining valid moves and their potential outcomes:
+The **value/3**  predicate evaluates the game state from a player's perspective by examining valid moves and their potential outcomes:

      value(+GameState, +Player, -Value)